Public-Health-Scotland/Toolkit/README.md

 ### Further resources
 - [**This app**](https://scotland.shinyapps.io/nhs-r-resources/) contains a range of resources for R, such as links to online training and cheatsheets, and information about internal R user groups.
 - The Transforming Publishing team also have a [**resources area**](https://github.com/NHS-NSS-transforming-publications/resources), with useful resources on technical issues such as version control.
-- If using git for version control, you may like to follow our team's [**GitHub guidance**](https://github.com/NHS-NSS-transforming-publications/GitHub-guidance) on workflow and security.
+- If using git for version control, you should follow our team's [**GitHub guidance**](https://github.com/NHS-NSS-transforming-publications/GitHub-guidance) on workflow and security.

 ## Transformed Publications